dalgaaf/storage2day-2020-ceph-security/markdown/attack-surface.md

 ## Attack Surface - General

 ### Network

-* Client/Cluster sessions not encrypted <!-- .element class="fragment" -->
+* Client/Cluster sessions prior Nautilus are not encrypted <!-- .element class="fragment" -->
-  * except connections with MONs
   * Sniffer can recover any data read/written <!-- .element class="fragment" -->
 * Sessions are authenticated with CephX <!-- .element class="fragment" -->
   * no impersonate clients or daemons